jitendar6486/Portfolio-/README.md

 ├── script.js            # JavaScript functionality
 ├── mixitup.min.js       # External library for filtering portfolio
 └── README.md            # Project documentation

+If you want the whole heading line bold (not as a markdown header), just let me know!

 ## 💡 Notable Functionalities